-Most doctors and nurses go into the health profession because they want to help.
-However, because they are in the medical profession, many of them have never seen a natural (unmedicated) birth, and they truly believe that the epidural, episiotomy, I.V., heplock, catheter, internal fetal monitor, etc. are all helpful.
+Most doctors and nurses are in the health profession because they want to help; however, because they are in the medical profession, many of them have never seen a natural (unmedicated) birth.
+They may truly believe routine interventions such as an epidural, episiotomy, I.V., catheter, etc. are all helpful.
 Asking for their help in avoiding such interventions gives them a different perspective.

 - Keep it positive